-In order to provide for Participant Confidentiality Requirements, DTC would add a provision at the end of Section 1 of \hat{R} ule 2 14 to state that each applicant and Participant shall maintain DTCC Confidential Information in confidence to the same extent and using the same means it uses to protect its own confidential information, but no less than a reasonable standard of care, and shall not use DTCC Confidential Information or disclose DTCC Confidential Information to any third party except as necessary to perform its obligations under the Rules or as otherwise required by applicable law.
-DTC would add a new definition of DTCC Confidential Information in Section 1 of Rule 1 15 to provide that
+In order to provide for Participant Confidentiality Requirements, NSCC would add provisions in Section 1.C. of Rule 2A 15 (with respect to applicants) and a new Section 5 of Rule 2B 16 (with respect to Members and Limited Members) to state that each participant shall maintain DTCC Confidential Information in confidence to the same extent and using the same means it uses to protect its own confidential information, but no less than a reasonable standard of care, and shall not use DTCC Confidential Information or disclose DTCC Confidential Information to any third party except as necessary to perform its obligations under the Rules or as otherwise required by applicable law.
+NSCC would add a new definition of DTCC Confidential Information in Rule 1 17 to provide that "DTCC Confidential Information" would mean all non-public information provided by DTCC and/or NSCC that (i) is marked or otherwise identified in writing prior to disclosure to the recipient as confidential, (ii) is designated by DTCC or NSCC as confidential, or (iii) the recipient knows or, under the circumstances surrounding disclosure, ought to reasonably know is confidential.
+NSCC would also add a definition of DTCC in Rule 1 and remove a corresponding definition in Rule 42 18 since it would be defined in Rule 1.